Unknown-Turtle/cognitive-evo-sim/README.md

-# cognitive-evo-sim: NEAT Maze Evolution
+# cognitive-evo-sim

 cognitive-evo-sim is a Python-based simulation environment where agents controlled by evolving neural networks (using NEAT - NeuroEvolution of Augmenting Topologies) learn to solve mazes.
 The project includes a PyQt5 GUI for visualization, real-time simulation control, data logging, and various analytical plots.
+The project is intended to be a framework for analysing AI perfomance for future IoT applications

 ## Features